Klapperfeld

 Opening hours and guided tours

-The permanent exhibitions of the Klapperfeld prison are open every Saturday from 3 to 6 pm.
-Additionally one of the exhibitions can be visited during every public event held in the prison.
+The permanent exhibitions of the Klapperfeld prison are usually open every Saturday from 3 to 6 pm.
+Additionally one of the exhibitions can be visited during every public event held in the former prison.

 Every 1st Saturday of the month at 5 pm we also offer a public tour.